klchambers/todo-list/README.md

 - I aim to create a useful program through which data can be stored with relevant contextual information, such as dates and priorities/importance
 - I aim to create a program which a user can quit, and come back to at a later date
-- I aim to implement defensive design in the program, so that exceptions and errors are caught and handled well, with as little inconvenience to the user as possible
+- I aim to implement defensive design in the program so that exceptions and errors are caught and handled well, with as little inconvenience to the user as possible

 <a id=features></a>